WebDevJasonCameron/codeup-java-exercises/readme.md

 # Codeup Java Exercises

+## 2022 04 12 | Java Assessment Comp
+Today we completed the assessment that covered Java 1 and 2.

 ## 2022 03 29 | Strings
 Completed the String Ls and Ex for today.
 Much of the day was spent working on the prior day's assignment.
 I will spend the rest of the day working on the next assignments... or maybe the movie refactor project